NixImagery/Niximagery/source/Stories/2023/2023-02-18-patterdale.md

 ![](/img/2023-02/DSF0812.jpg)
 The Duke of Portland's Boathouse *Fuji X-T5, XF16mm f/1.4 R WR*

 We delayed the journey home after check-out time in order to enjoy a little serendipity.
 Driving up the Kirkstone Pass, I misunderstood the navigator and instead of turning into a car park at the top of the pass, headed down the road called "the Struggle" that leads to Ambleside and Lake Windermere.
 I pulled off the road to give us time to decide how far we would go down that road -- we were not keen on visiting the denser touristy places, even at this time of year.
-When we checked the view, we decided it was a good place to eat the lunch we had bought in Glendinning.
+When we checked the view, we decided it was a good place to eat the lunch we had bought in Glenridding.

 ![](/img/2023-02/DSF0830 1.jpg)
 The Struggle *Fuji X-T5, XF16mm f/1.4 R WR*

-![](/img/2023-02/DSF0834 1.jpg)

 We continued further to explore, finding a couple of interesting old pines at the side of the road.
 This is beautifully circular, as we had been staying in a place called, "[Wordsworth Barn](https://www.wordsworthbarn-ullswater.co.uk/)", so named for the poet who onced owned the barn that is now a holiday rental.

+![](/img/2023-02/DSF0834 1.jpg)

+Wordsworth Barn was quite wonderful, although, at 6'4", I enjoyed a close personal relationship with the old beams.
+That aside, the host, Joan, had thought cleverly about what her guests need to know and have when staying here.
+We had booked for our basic needs -- wood-burning stove, self-contained, superb location and ease of access to the things we wanted to see -- and Joan had taken care of all of the things we didn't think to specify, like every kind of glass we might use; dressing gowns; a bath *and* a shower; a personal welcome; thoughtful use of space; fresh milk and a bottle of fizz.
+None of the usual irritations, either: fuel for the log burner is included, recycling is easy and intelligently organised, everything works (although a builder's knack is required to unlock the front door).
+We will be back.

 Wordsworth was well known for his love of trees [@Dale2022] and "wished to be remembered as a tree hugger" [@Yen2022].
-It seems appropriate to end this post with something by Wordsworth whilst in the area, that seems to connect some of our experiences over the past few days:
+It seems appropriate to end this post with something written by Wordsworth whilst in the area, that seems to connect some of our experiences over the past few days:

 !!! info "Written in March"